 Advertising online has gained many new names over the last decade.
 It’s no longer as basic as having your static ad displayed on a single website for a fixed amount of time and money.

 The options available to digital marketers are now much more sophisticated and allow you to target not only single website placements but whole advertising networks in a variety of display and payment models.

 Understanding the terminology and options used in one search engine is one thing.
 Learning about the sophisticated differences between different search engines is like playing ‘spot the difference’ – if you are good at paying attention to detail, you will win!

-As the official trainer on the Yandex Direct platform, I repeatedly see that PPC specialists who started their career working with Google Adwords campaigns, assume that the settings named similarly in Yandex will have very similar functions to the platform they already know.
+As the official trainer on the Yandex Direct platform, I repeatedly see that PPC Specialists who started their career working with Google AdWords campaigns, assume that the settings named similarly in Yandex will have very similar functions to the platform they already know.
 This, however, can lead to fundamental mistakes in campaign set ups, defining audience reach and optimisation efforts.

 In a previous blog article, I already touched on the large differences between Yandex and Google match types and how misunderstanding this subject could narrow your audience.
-Today, I am going to abolish misleading assumptions about advertising networks in both engines.
+Today, I am going to abolish misleading assumptions about advertising networks in both search engines.

 First things first, let’s define what both search and content advertising mean.
 If this sounds too basic for you, do bear with me.
 It needs to be done first to get the terminology right!